 Default deathcare robs us of opportunities to reflect and connect

-What we did for Coco was out of respect for both her and for ourselves.
+What I did for Coco was out of respect for both Coco and for my family.
 We needed to acknowledge her death and let it sink it.
 We wanted to honour how she touched our lives and we needed to begin to mourn the loss of a beloved.
 We gave ourselves the gift of time and space to begin to accept that Coco was dead and to support each other in this process.

 What concerns me about Rosie’s story is that her family robbed themselves of opportunities to reflect and connect around the death of their beloved.
 The “let’s take care of this as quickly and cheaply as possible” default choices made by Rosie’s husband minimized opportunities for those who cared for her to be with their heartache and to support each other on their path to healthy mourning and healing.